How to get to Femø if you are travelling from abroad

-We recommend arriving on Femø on Saturday with the ferry 13:20 from Kragenæs (Island of Lolland).
-This is the ferry the women who come by bus from Copenhagen are on.
-There will be a truck at the harbor on Femø to collect your luggage and bring it to the camp, and you will have a chance to meet the other women on the ferry.
-The week officially starts when the women from this ferry have arrived in the camp.
+We recommend arriving on Femø on Saturday on the 1.25 pm ferry from Kragenæs* (on the island of Lolland).
+This is the ferry the women who come by bus from Copenhagen will be on.
+There will be a truck at Femø harbour to collect your luggage and take it to the camp.
+This will also give you the chance to meet the other women on the ferry.
+The week officially starts when the women on this ferry arrive at the camp.

 Women arriving on earlier or later ferries are also welcome.
 We’ll try to send the truck down to collect you if you let us know your time of arrival.